Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Conclusions and Future Work

 \section{Conclusions and Future Work}

 Estimating state-dependent risk through forward simulation is a popular approach in motion planning.
 But computing rollouts can be expensive.
 More critically, evaluating constraints over the rollouts could be even more computationally prohibitive, for example, due to expensive collision checks.
 Thus, we presented a first such principled approach for reducing the number of constraint evaluations needed to estimate risk.
 Furthermore, our work can produce reliable results with a very few number of rollouts of system dynamics.
-Specifically, our work leveraged the solid mathematical foundations of RKHS embedding to propose a risk surrogate whose finite sample effectiveness can be improved by solving a bi-level optimization.
+Specifically, we leveraged the solid mathematical foundations of RKHS embedding to propose a risk surrogate whose finite sample effectiveness can be further improved by computing the so-called \textit{reduced-set}.
 We performed extensive simulations in both stand-alone trajectory optimization as well as MPC setting with a strong baseline based on CVaR.
 We showed that our MMD-based approach outperforms it in collision-rate and achieved average and maximum speed.

 Currently the entire computations of Alg.\ref{algo_1} can run between 5-10 Hz on a RTX 3090 desktop.
 We believe this performance can be improved by learning good warm-start for Alg.\ref{algo_1}.
 We are also looking to replace optimization \eqref{bi_level_red_outer}-\eqref{bi_level_inner_red_cost} with a neural network that can directly predict the optimal \textit{reduced-set}.
 Our future works also seek to extend the formulation to different robotics systems like quadrotors, manipulators, etc.